emilynordmann/AllOfUs-intro-to-r/docs/02-intro-to-r.md

 install.packages("tidyverse")
 ```

 If you get a message that says something like `package ‘tidyverse’ successfully unpacked and MD5 sums checked`, the installation was successful.
-If you get an error and the package wasn't installed, check the troubleshooting section of Appendix\ \@ref(package-install-troubleshooting).
+If you get an error and the package wasn't installed, check the troubleshooting section of Section\ \@ref(package-install-troubleshooting).

 ::: {.dangerous data-latex=""}
 Never install a package from inside a script.
 Only do this from the console pane.
+This is because if you put the code to install a package in your script, you risk installing the package mulitple times.
+Not only will this waste time, but you may accidentally install a later version of the package you didn't want which breaks your code.
 :::

 You can also install multiple packages at once.
-Here is the command to install all of the packages we'll be using in this workshop.
+Here is the command to install all of the packages we'll be using in this course.
+Depending on your set-up and connection speed, this might take anywhere from a couple of minutes to 10+ minutes.

 ```r